TuwaIO/orbit/packages/orbit-evm/README.md

 ## 🏛️ What is `@tuwaio/orbit-evm`?

-`@tuwaio/orbit-evm` extends the core capabilities of `@tuwaio/orbit-core` by providing concrete implementations and utilities tailored specifically for **EVM (Ethereum Virtual Machine)** compatible blockchains.
+`@tuwaio/orbit-evm` provides concrete implementations and utilities tailored specifically for **EVM (Ethereum Virtual Machine)** compatible blockchains.
 It acts as the EVM adapter within the Orbit Utils ecosystem, designed to simplify interactions with networks like Ethereum, Polygon, Binance Smart Chain, and others.

 Built with **TypeScript** and leveraging powerful libraries like **`@wagmi/core`** and **`viem`**, this package offers specialized tools for common EVM tasks required in web3 UI development.